amir-rahnama/amir-rahnama.github.io/content/posts/blame_problem_in_evaluating_xai.md

 ![List of Explanation Techniques](/list_of_explanations.png)

 And the not-surprising fact is that they largely disagree with one another.
-Local explanations even disagree when explaining a 99.9% accurate Random Forest model on an Iris dataset:
+Local explanations even disagree when explaining the prediction of Random Forest model for the test instance number ten from the Iris dataset with respect to its predicted class:

 ![List of Explanation Techniques](/lime_vs_kernel_shap.png)